-Dr. McAllister currently conducts research on disaster resilience at the community scale, with a focus on the integrated performance of physical infrastructure systems and interdependencies with social and economic systems.
+Dr. McAllister conducts research on community resilience, with a focus on the integrated performance of physical infrastructure systems and social and economic systems.
 She has expertise in structural reliability, risk assessment, and failure analysis of buildings and infrastructure systems.
 She conducted detailed studies of the WTC disaster, Hurricane Katrina flooding in New Orleans, and Hurricane Sandy flood effects on infrastructure systems.
-As a member of the U.S. Army Corps of Engineers (USACE) risk analysis team for the levees around New Orleans, she received the USACE Commander's Award for Public Service.
 Prior to joining NIST, she conducted forensic studies of structural failures.

-Dr. McAllister has specialized expertise in the performance of structures in fire, including nonlinear finite element modeling of structural systems, nonlinear temperature-dependent material models, and thermally-induced failure modes.
+Dr. McAllister has specialized expertise in the performance of structures in fire, including nonlinear finite element modeling of structural systems, temperature-dependent material models, and thermally-induced failure modes.
 Her research includes performance-based methodologies for structures subject to fire.
 Dr. McAllister was editor of the FEMA World Trade Center Building Performance Study and the Co-Leader for the Structural Fire Response and Collapse of WTC 1, WTC 2, and WTC 7 of the NIST World Trade Center Investigation.
-She received the U.S. DOC Gold Medal Award for her contribution to the federal investigation of the World Trade Center disaster.

 She serves on standard and technical committees of the American Society of Civil Engineers (ASCE) and has served on the International Code Council (ICC) Structural Committee.
 Dr. McAllister is an ASCE Structural Engineering Institute Fellow and a registered professional engineer in Maryland.